 Megan’s Tips

-• For crunchy clusters: Press the granola firmly into the pan before baking.
-Once it’s out of the oven, let it cool completely, then break it apart with your hands.
-That’s how you get those crunchy clusters!
+• For big crunchy clusters: Press the granola firmly into the baking pan before baking.
+Once it’s out of the oven, resist the urge to stir it!
+Let it cool completely, then break it into clusters with your hands.
+That’s my secret for getting those big crunchy clusters.

-• Use a runny peanut butter: Opt for an all-natural, runny peanut butter.
-If your peanut butter is thick, microwave it for 15–20 seconds to loosen it up.
-This helps coat the oats evenly.
+• Use a runny peanut butter: A natural, drippy peanut butter works best because it coats the oats evenly.
+If your peanut butter is thick, microwave it for 15–20 seconds to loosen it up before mixing.

 Serving Suggestions